 Lasers can cut many types of ceramic materials.
 The most common is alumina silicate (Al2SiO5), which requires either full ablation or the scribe-and-break technique.
 Each has its own advantages depending on your application’s requirements.

 Unlike other methods, ceramic laser cutting achieves precise heat control to cut detailed patterns.
 Other advantages include:

 - No contact.
 Unlike diamond cutting, you don’t have to replace saws.
 Lasers also avoid placing mechanical stress on parts.

 - Precise control.
 The laser’s focused, localized energy achieves very narrow cuts with small kerf widths.
 Detailed, intricate patterns are also possible.

-- No consumables – Unlike water jet cutting, laser cutting of ceramic does not require extra consumables or have disposables.
+- No consumables.
+Unlike water jet cutting, laser cutting doesn’t require extra consumables or disposables.